SavioMenifer/savi.oooo/src/posts/work/fireflyisland.md

 ---
 title: Firefly Island
-subtitle: A social VR world designed for intimacy and close connection
+subtitle: A social VR world designed for intimacy and close connection in VR
 date: 2022-01-31
 description:
     Firefly Island is an exploration of how intimacy can be facilitated in social VR.
 It is a social VR world that features playful, interdependent activities like a hide and seek game with the aim of bringing two people together and helping them connect in VR.
 The world takes advantage of the unique possibilities in social VR to create an enjoyable, magical experience for users, while providing us insights on how to create better intimate experiences in social VR.
 cover:
     src: /assets/work/firefly_island/thumb.jpg
     alt: cover image alt text here
+    blur-color: "#001f26"
+color: "#44a8af"
 tags: work
 layout: work
 ---